As Trump renews border wall demands, US government shutdown looms

 But a House Democratic aide familiar with the negotiations said in a telephone interview that, at least for now, talks over Homeland Security's budget were "a total mess."

-House Republicans want US$5 billion for Trump's wall, while the Senate wants US$1.6 billion for this fiscal year.
-The Trump administration would like the entire US$23 billion up front, fearing that a House run by Democrats next year would never fully fund the long-term costs of the wall.
+The US$5 billion House Republicans tout for Trump's wall, compares with US$1.6 billion Senate Republicans have sought for this fiscal year.
+The Trump administration would like the entire US$23 billion (18.1 billion pounds) up front, fearing that a House run by Democrats next year would never fully fund the long-term costs.

 Rubio said more "physical structures" are needed to reinforce the border.
 But, he said, "The ultimate border security is to help address ... the causes of people leaving Guatemala and Honduras" and fleeing to the United States.

-Under Republican control of the Senate and House in recent years, U.S. spending on programs to combat violence and promote the economies of El Salvador, Nicaragua, Guatemala and Honduras has declined sharply.
-At the same time, despite Trump's efforts to make immigration more difficult, the number of illegal crossings has risen.
+Under Republican control of the Senate and House in recent years, U.S. spending on combating violence and promoting the economies of El Salvador, Nicaragua, Guatemala and Honduras has declined.
+Meanwhile, despite Trump's efforts to make immigration more difficult, the number of illegal crossings has risen.

-According to U.S. Customs and Border Protection, in the fiscal year that ended on Sept.
+U.S. Customs and Border Protection said in the fiscal year that ended on Sept.
 30, apprehensions on the southwest border of unaccompanied children rose 21 percent from the previous year to 50,000, while family apprehensions were up 42 percent to more than 107,000.

 As Trump gears up for his 2020 re-election bid, he is expected to hammer on his 2016 campaign pledge to stop illegal immigration, raising fears that he might not back down, as he has before, from a threat to close the government.